The Independent Watchmaker in the Modern Market

 Laurent Ferrier's foray into watchmaking began in 2010 when he launched his eponymous brand.
 His inaugural creation, the Galet Classic Tourbillon Double Spiral, garnered accolades across the industry and set the stage for his brand's enduring success for the next decade and now more, with the watchmaker quickly having established a reputation for mechanical and aesthetic excellence.

-As part of the upcoming auction, a piece unique edition of the Galet Classic Tourbillon Double Spiral will be for sale via lot 2283, with this circa 2013 model having originally been produced for the famed Only Watch event of that year – a biennial charitable watch auction benefiting research on Duchenne muscular dystrophy.
-Making use of a steel case and salmon-tone enamel dial produced via a grand feu technique, the ultra-rare watch is adorned with a dove on its dial, which serves as the motif for Only Watch.
-More delicate details, such as the painted coat of arms of Monaco on the sub-seconds dial, exemplify Ferrier's unwavering dedication to excellence and artistic flair.
+This circa 2013 model was originally produced for the famed Only Watch event of that year – a biennial charitable watch auction benefiting research on Duchenne muscular dystrophy.
+Making use of a steel case and salmon-tone enamel dial produced via a grand feu technique, the ultra-rare Laurent Ferrier watch was adorned with a dove on its dial, which serves as the motif for Only Watch.
+More delicate details, such as the painted coat of arms of Monaco on the sub-seconds dial, exemplify unwavering dedication of Laurent Ferrier to excellence and artistic flair.

 Vianney Halter: A Steampunk Visionary in Creative Horology